Proper isometric actions of hyperbolic groups on $L^p$-spaces: Interlude: Visual metrics on boundaries of hyperbolic groups

 is the growth exponent of $\G$ with respect to the hat length $\hat{l}$.

 To conclude, Corollary~\ref{look, now it's mobius} and Proposition~\ref{Hausdorff new} fulfill the two desiderata announced at the beginning of the section.

-\begin{rem} In \cite{BHM}, Blach\`ere, Ha\"issinsky, and Mathieu are concerned with another interesting metric on a hyperbolic group, namely the Green metric coming from a random walk.
+\begin{rem} In \cite{BHM}, the authors are concerned with another interesting metric on a hyperbolic group, namely the Green metric coming from a random walk.
 The Green metric is a more natural, and much easier to construct, replacement of the word metric than the hat metric.
 It would be interesting to know whether the Green metric leads to a metric structure on the boundary as nice as the one coming from the hat metric. \end{rem}